mpaland/mipher/README.md

 # mipher
-Mobile Cipher library written in clean TypeScript
+Mobile Cipher crypto library written in clean TypeScript

+## WIP

+This library is still in late beta stage, but all tests are passing fine.

+To test, install the mocha test suite and run 'npm test'.